[HISTORY: Adopted by the Town of Bedford as indicated in article histories. Amendments noted where applicable.]

 - ACTIVELY PURSUED

-- That no more than 180 calendar days have passed without inspection.
+- That no more than 180 calendar days have passed without a recorded inspection.
 The 180 days shall be based upon the permit issuance date or the date the last field inspection was performed and approved.

 Building Code Board of Appeals.
 As outlined in RSA 673:1, the Bedford Zoning Board of Adjustment shall act as the Building Code Board of Appeals until such time as the legislative body creates a separate and distinctive Building Code Board of Appeals.
+The Building Code Board of Appeals' authority is governed by RSA 674:34.

-If an owner or builder feels aggrieved by a decision of the Building Code Official, he or she can appeal such decision to the Bedford Building Code Board of Appeals.
+If an owner or builder feels aggrieved by a decision of the Building Code Official, he or she must appeal such decision to the Bedford Building Code Board of Appeals.
 Thereafter, any person aggrieved by the decision of the Board of Appeals may appeal to the Superior Court of Hillsborough County.

-Types of permits required.
+Types of permits required but not limited to:

 Issuance of building permits.

-The Building Code Official, or his designee, shall not issue building permits under the following conditions:
+The Building Code Official, or his designee, shall not issue building permits under the following conditions: (Note: Statute requires permits to be withheld in certain cases.
+See full text of RSA 676:12.)

 If issuance of the permit would constitute a violation of an existing zoning ordinance or would result in violation of an approved site plan.